What is the class structure of a belly dance lesson?

-A clever technique in these lessons is to use 'watered down' full Egyptian dancing moves as the warm up.
+A clever technique in these lessons is to use 'watered down' full belly dancing moves as the warm up.

-This makes Belly dancing classes flow very smoothly – and you'll feel as though you are making good progress.
+This makes the classes flow very smoothly – and you'll feel as though you are making good progress.
 You are learning the moves straight away.

 So pay close attention from the very start and you'll be picking up the moves well by the time you dance your routine.

 The look of the moves is important – and it's the attitude you communicate that's almost as important as the steps themselves.

 You can really lose yourself in this dance – it's bliss.